Nymbo/Tiny-Healer/README.md

 # Tiny-Healer

+World of Warcraft healing demo, minus the game.
+Tiny Healer as a simple as it gets, a basic dungeon healing gameplay loop in a single index.html file.

 ## TL;DR
 Tiny Healer is made with the gameplay loop of a healer in World of Warcraft in mind.
 Healing in a dungeon minus the game.